- Alaska has two seasons – winter and construction season

 The next ten minutes can feel like an eternity, even longer than the 20 minutes wait before.
 Despite the pilot car moves slowly keeping up with the speed can be challenging with a regular (rental) car.
 Normal cars are not made for dirt roads.
-If you drive a camper you will be sweatier than after a sauna visit.
-The camper will swing in all direction.
-After being back on the road you feel lucky it did not topple over.
+If you drive a camper, you will be sweatier than after a sauna visit.
+The camper will swing in all directions.
+After being back on the road, you feel lucky it did not topple over.

 One lane constructions

 Even when there is one lane left for the traffic there will be a pilot car when the beginning and end of the construction area are out of eyesight.
 Depending on whether the lane has already been finished or not, the drive thru such a construction area can be stressful too.
 You have to closely follow your front(wo)man.
 If it is a truck, it may throw split and stones at you.
 A broken windshield anyone?

 Do I need to say that I have never seen so many broken windshields than on Alaska roads?
 When I was still a greenhorn in Alaska, I always wondered about the weird ad that wasn’t so weird at all after we had travelled the haul-way and other unpaved roads.
 So, what do you think about how highway construction is done in an Alaska fashion?
 Unbelievable in Europe or the Lower 48!